 What you need to know before you go

-A road trip is a great way to experience the wonder of the outback – its wide-open spaces, wildlife and quaint townships.
-But before you hit the road, there’s a few things you should know.
-Read on to make sure you’re ready for anything.
+A road trip is a great way to experience the wonder of the outback - its wide-open spaces, wildlife, and quaint townships.
+But before you hit the road, there're a few things to consider.
+Make sure you check out our regional driving tips for practical advice about your drive.
 Look out, roo!

 Prepare.
 Prepare.
 Prepare.